Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 **Semester switching:** Tructivity manages two semesters.
 When the academic calendar turns, go to Settings and switch to Semester 2.
 Semester 1 data is preserved in full and accessible whenever you switch back.

 **Dark mode:** toggle it here.
 Tructivity adapts the full interface — every page, every form  — to your preferred display mode.

+## Step 11: Disable Battery Optimization — So Notifications Actually Arrive
+Android's battery optimization can silently block background apps from sending notifications, including Tructivity's 8 PM schedule summary.

+This is a one-time step and only affects Tructivity's ability to wake up in the background to send you notifications — it has no meaningful impact on your overall battery life.

 ---